lambda-snail/MP_EF_NiclasBlomberg/README.md

 The second mini project for Lexicon: Refactoring the asset tracker from MP1 to work with EF Core.

-This mini project also uses some code from my console UI project, which can be found here https://github.com/lambda-snail/SCLI.

 ## Requirements

 The project uses the NuGet package "Readline". (https://www.nuget.org/packages/ReadLine/)